mebeim/aoc/2021/README.md

 intersections.
-The intersection of two segments is straightforward: we take the maximum of the two starting points as starting point and the minimum of the two ending as ending point; if the calculated starting point is greater or equal to the ending point, it means there is no intersection so we can just discard it.
+The intersection of two segments is straightforward: we take the maximum of the two starting points as starting point and the minimum of the two ending as ending point; if the calculated starting point is greater or equal to the ending points, it means there is no intersection so we can just discard it.
 In 3D it's pretty much the same, the only difference is that we need to do these calculations and checks for all 3 dimensions.